 If you've purchased travel insurance, the last thing you want is for your claim to be denied because of a misunderstanding with your policy.
-In this article, you'll learn some of the most common reasons for denied claims and how you can prevent an out-of-pocket expense.
+Here are some of the most common reasons for denied claims and how you can prevent an out-of-pocket expense.

 Most travel insurance plans are designed to cover emergencies like broken bones or sudden illnesses.
 However, routine healthcare — like a standard checkup — is excluded.
-If you're considering visiting a doctor for a regular visit, schedule your appointment before or after your vacation.
+If you have an upcoming routine medical checkup, schedule your appointment before or after your vacation.

 If you have a pre-existing medical condition that resulted in a doctor’s visit or procedure prior to your trip, make sure you declare these when you apply for travel insurance so that your coverage is not denied if you need to file a claim while travelling.